What are the IRP International Fellowships in Journalism?

 Are IRP fellows required to produce a news story as a result of the fellowship?

 Yes.
 Each IRP fellow is expected to produce several news stories throughout the program.
-IRP fellows are encouraged to propose both short-form and long-form reports in a variety of media, such as regular blog posts, tweets, video blogs, slideshows on Storify or Flickr, multimedia series, video documentaries, as well as in-depth stories online, in print, radio or television media.
+IRP fellows are encouraged to propose both short-form and long-form reports in a variety of media, such as regular blog posts, tweets, video blogs, slideshows, multimedia series, video documentaries, as well as in-depth stories online, in print, radio or television media.

 IRP fellows will consult with the IRP staff to plan their coverage.
 These individualized publication plans will vary depending upon each fellow's planned project.
 The IRP staff works with fellows who are freelance journalists to help them pitch and place their stories in various news organizations.
 Stories produced by the fellows will run on the IRP website, but fellows are encouraged to collaborate with other news organizations as well, remaining mindful of the requirement that credit be given to the International Reporting Project (IRP) as a collaborating organization.